 A simple WiFi security protocol is designed to encourage remote staff to change login and passwords on their routers regularly.
 Weak passwords are unfortunately not reserved for the applications but can be used for the home router of an employee.

-Router before its use never establishes a single password and hence use a default password of the manufacturer.
-Attackers can use these weak router passwords for malicious attack, which can intercept traffic passing through the router.
+The router, before its use, never establishes a single password and hence uses a default password of the manufacturer.
+Attackers can use these weak router passwords for malicious attacks, which can intercept traffic passing through the router.

 Use Email and Messaging Corporate Services